TCP Prague Fall-back on Detection of a Classic ECN AQM: In-Band Active Detection of Classic ECN AQMs

+When active detection is used in-band, by definition it alters the traffic.
+So care has to be taken not to intrude too much into live sessions.

+The most likely testing pattern would be to start with passive testing, then only introduce a little active testing before changing the CC behaviour, particularly if the results were not clear cut.
+This is the approach expected for Solution No.1 (\S\,\ref{ecn-fallbacktr_active_solution1}).
+Alternatively, active testing could be used on a small sample of flows, which is the most likely approach to be taken for Solution No.2 (\S\,\ref{ecn-fallbacktr_active_solution2}).

+We start out on the assumption that an L4S sender will set some packets within a single flow to ECT(0) even though it should set them to ECT(1).
+In Solution No.1 the sender checks for differences in RTT.
+In Solution No.2 it checks for differences in marking.

-One can imagine a number of na\"ive active measures that a sender could take to determine with much greater certainty whether the bottleneck is L4S or classic: \begin{itemize} \item The sender could duplicate a small proportion of ECT1 packets and set them as ECT0.
+One can imagine a number of na\"ive active measures that a sender could take: \begin{itemize} \item It could duplicate a small proportion of ECT1 packets and set them as ECT0.

-\item The sender could set a small proportion of packets to ECT0 instead of ECT1; \end{itemize}
+\item it could set a small proportion of packets to ECT0 instead of ECT1; \end{itemize}

-The intent here would be to measure whether the delay of ECT0 packet tends to be greater than ECT1 packets.
 We shall call these 'ECT tracer' packets, because they trace whether the ECT field causes a packet to be classified into a different queue.
-However, if the receiver was using delayed ACKs (most do), it would confound these na\"ive approaches: \begin{itemize} \item in the first case, even if both duplicates were acknowledged (the first to arrive might not be), the sender would not be able to tell from the acknowledgement(s) which duplicate had arrived first\footnote{Unless AccECN TCP feedback with the TCP Option was implemented and it successfully traversed the path, but that is too unlikely to rely on}.
+However, if TCP is being used, and if the receiver was using delayed ACKs (most do), it would confound these na\"ive approaches: \begin{itemize} \item in the first case, even if both duplicates were acknowledged (the first to arrive might not be), the sender would not be able to tell from the acknowledgement(s) which duplicate had arrived first\footnote{Unless AccECN TCP feedback with the TCP Option was implemented and it successfully traversed the path, but that is too unlikely to rely on}.

 \item In the second case, some ECT0 packets would not trigger an ACK so their delay could not be measured.
 Also, if the bottleneck were an L4S DualQ Coupled AQM, any queuing delay suffered by the ECT0 packets would hold back the connection, and some might be delayed enough relative to ECT1 packets to make TCP believe they had been lost, causing the sender to spuriously retransmit and spuriously reduce its congestion window. \end{itemize}